prapraveen/Application-Team-Challenge/README.md

 ### Submission

-Fork this repository and submit a pull request here when you are done with the challenge.
+Fork this repository and reply to the challenge email with a link to your fork when you have completed it.

 Good luck!